-I’m not schedule to publish a blog post till Friday but this is a bonus post to accompany my talk on ‘Living with Less Plastic’ on the GIY stage at Bloom in the Park 2019 and to celebrate World Environment Day (WED), which is today!
+I’m not schedule to publish an article till Friday but this is a bonus article to accompany my talk on ‘Living with Less Plastic’ on the GIY stage at Bloom in the Park 2019 and to celebrate World Environment Day (WED), which is today!

 Why do we need to reduce our use of plastic?

 Every time something is made and transported we use up valuable resources and burn fossil fuels to provide energy.
 Burning fossil fuel puts carbon in the atmosphere which increases the temperature of the earth.
 This causes desert areas on the planet to enlarge and the polar ice-caps melt which flood into the sea increasing sea levels.
 Similarly warm water expands so as the sea gets warmer it gets bigger it engulfs more land.
 So between rising sea levels, enlarged areas of desert and a growing human population we’re heading towards more people having less land to live and grow our food on.

 So in a nutshell we don’t just need to reduce our use of plastic, we need to reduce our use of EVERYTHING, but in this talk we’re just going to look at plastic and in particular single-use plastic.

 Plastic is made from oil and when an oil is drilled it typically comes up with other gases like methane which are burnt off.
 Methane is said to be 30 times worst than carbon in terms of it’s impact on atmospheric temperatures.
 So even the very act of extracting oil if environmentally damaging.